-The issues found in the Onino smart contract code do not pose a considerable risk.
+The issues found in the Canary smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are that if a floating pragma is set, it is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are some a floating pragma is set and weak sources of randomness.
+Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.
+The environment variable "block.number" looks like it might be used as a source of randomness.
+Note that the values of variables like coinbase, gaslimit, block number, and timestamp are predictable and can be manipulated by a malicious miner.
+Also, keep in mind that attackers know hashes of earlier blocks.
+Don't use any of those environment variables as sources of randomness, and be aware that using these variables introduces a certain level of trust in miners.